bepitulaz/openFrameworks/addons/ofxQNX/libs/poco/Sources/Readme.txt

 2. Copy all QNX-* files to [root]\build\config
 3. Load the environment variables in the console (from the SDK folder):
    $ source bbndk-env.sh
+4. Copy syslog.h to your SDK's include folder (e.g. [SDK root]\target\qnx6\usr\include)
+   Note: this file comes from the Android NDK
-4. Run one of the following commands (modify the prefix):
+5. Run one of the following commands (modify the prefix):

 PlayBook target (ARMv7):
 ./configure --config=QNX-playbook-device --omit=NetSSL_OpenSSL,Crypto,Data/ODBC,Data/MySQL --no-tests --no-samples --static --prefix=/Users/lmuller/PocoPlayBook/ARMv7